radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 Identity views that are comprised of objects and attributes from multiple heterogeneous data sources are built using links and/or joins.
 Whenever a virtual view needs to contain information from more than one data source, the design options are:

 - Extend the entries from the primary source with attributes from other sources that the same users exist in.
 This is accomplished using [joins](joins.md).
-- Condition the identity view hierarchy based on a relationship (common key) between objects across data sources.
+- Condition the identity view hierarchy based on a relationship (common key) between objects across data sources that already have an identity view created for them.
 This is accomplished using: [links](model-driven-views.md).

 ### Joins